 Enrolling in an accredited architecture programme is the next stage of your architectural journey.
-There are four accredited schools of architecture in New Zealand: three in Auckland and one in Wellington.
+There are three accredited schools of architecture in New Zealand: two in Auckland and one in Wellington.

 Your school careers advisor can help you with information on how to enrol.
 Architecture is a wide ranging discipline based upon a large body of design, technical, cultural and professional knowledge in which students develop a high level of skill.
 Learning to master the architectural process, through successive projects, is a lengthy process.